How to Legally Film Anatomy Posters

 ClinicalPosters periodically receives requests from movie studios wishing to decorate medical office sets.
 With time-sensitive production schedules, cutting through all the legal red tape can seem insurmountable.

 To simplify the process, a section has been added to the ClinicalPosters website that conveniently includes licensing requirements from multiple anatomy poster manufacturers.
 The copyright section within FAQ has been updated accordingly.

 Some fees are straightforward while others require a form to be completed before providing a quotation.
-Standard release forms are typically submitted.
+Standard release forms are typically submitted by the film studio.
 If you wish to record a video that includes any of the anatomy posters on this site, you will benefit from this handy resource.

 - How to Avoid Copyright Infringement. legalzoom.com

 - Things That Can Happen When You Get Caught Breaking Copyright Laws. legalzoom.com